savvisingh/DateRangePicker/README.md

  * Getting Selected Dates
 You can get selected dates with the below function call when your user click finish or next button (which will you implement).

-**Don't forget to exclude Unavailable dates from the selected dates, its a bug so I will soon fix it.**

 ```java

 calendar.getSelectedDates()